 Who is the real Ghislaine Maxwell: Epstein enabler or pawn?

-NEW YORK (AP) — Ghislaine Maxwell spent the first half of her life with her father, a rags-to-riches billionaire who looted his..
+NEW YORK (AP) — Ghislaine Maxwell spent the first half of her life with her father, a rags-to-riches billionaire who looted his companies' pension funds and died mysteriously.
+She spent the second with another tycoon, Jeffrey Epstein, who killed himself while charged with sexually abusing teens.

+After a life of scandal and luxury, Maxwell's next act will be decided by a U.S. trial.

+Starting Monday, prosecutors in New York will argue that Maxwell, 59, abetted Epstein’s crimes with girls as young as 14.
+A key question for jurors: Was Maxwell an unwitting pawn of Epstein’s manipulations or a knowing opportunist?